Dom-Mc/project_keeper/README.md

 # Project Keeper

 ## Description
-Project Keeper is CMS application designed to assist users in managing various projects and/or tasks.
-It's uses [Sinatra](http://www.sinatrarb.com/), a ruby web application framework and uses [Twitter Bootstrap](http://getbootstrap.com/) for styling.
+Project Keeper is CRUD application, designed to help users manage various projects and/or tasks.
+It was built with [Sinatra](http://www.sinatrarb.com/), a ruby web application framework and leverages [Twitter Bootstrap](http://getbootstrap.com/) for styling.

 ## Instalation